 During the long hot summer of 1947, he is called to a patient at Hundreds Hall, where his mother once worked.
 The Hall has been home to the Ayres family for more than two centuries.
 But it is now in decline and its inhabitants – mother, son and daughter – are haunted by something more ominous than a dying way of life.
 When he takes on his new patient, Faraday has no idea how closely, and how terrifyingly, the family’s story is about to become entwined with his own.

-If you enjoyed this post, you may also like the Period Films List – the best costume dramas, heritage films, documentaries, period dramas, romances, historical reality series and period inspired movies, sorted by era and theme.
+If you enjoyed this post, see the Period Films List – the best costume dramas, heritage films, documentaries, period dramas, romances, historical reality series and period inspired movies, sorted by era and theme.